vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 ## JSON signed message data
 [JSON ↗](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) messages are a simpler, more configurable alternative to Open Oracle data.
 They can be totally custom objects, as long as they are valid JSON.
 As they are not attested by any off-chain source in the way that Open Oracle messages are, and so it's generally advisable to check for an Open Oracle price source before choosing JSON data.
 The Vega key that signs the message will be referred to as the source for the data.

+When it's time for a market to settle, someone needs to submit the data that matches the data source spec defined in the market.
+Any Vega keypair can submit the data.
+In the configuration for a market, a data source specification field dictates which data feeds it is interested in.
+In effect, it works as a filter.
+This specification means that the creator of an instrument for a market will choose in advance a price source, and which data fields the market requires to settle and terminate.

 ### Using JSON signed message data in a market proposal
 For the binding, use the `name` field of the data.
 In the following example, the market is settled based on the number of people who have walked on the moon.